yuvalmGS/gigaspaces-wiki-jekyll/xap97net/the-ispaceproxy-interface.markdown

 {% endinittab %}

-{% lampon %} It is highly recommended to read the depanlinktransaction management chaptertengahlinkhttp://static.springframework.org/spring/docs/3.0.x/reference/transaction.htmlbelakanglink in the Spring reference documentation.
+{% lampon %} It is highly recommended to read the [transaction management chapter](http://static.springframework.org/spring/docs/3.0.x/reference/transaction.html) in the Spring reference documentation.

 ## Transaction Provider